Achievements for ROM hacks

 Cosmetic / Sprite Hackslink

-Cosmetic / Sprite hacks that do nothing to change the original game other than its graphics are not allowed to become their own set.
+- Cosmetic / Sprite hacks that do nothing to change the original game other than its graphics are not allowed to become their own set.
 They may be a little fun experience but they are still the same game.
+When linked they will be linked to the primary set.

 Consult the community via the forum and Discord for review and approval.
 You can get a good view-port of what the community likes to see by asking.
 Asking for approval before linking is an integral Developer practice, and falls within your code of conduct as a developer here at RetroAchievements.